AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 **effect-enable-external-pack**

-By default feather allows users to download and install external filters packs from the android market.
+By default, the Aviary editor allows users to download and install external filter packs from the Android Market.
-If you want to disable this feature you can pass this extra boolean to the launching intent as "false".
+If you want to disable this feature, you can pass this extra boolean to the launching intent as "false".
 The default behavior is to enable the external filters.

 **stickers-enable-external-pack**

-By default feather allows users to download and install external stickers packs from the android market.
+By default, the Aviary editor allows users to download and install external sticker packs from the Android Market.
-If you want to disable this feature you can pass this extra boolean to the launching intent as "false".
+If you want to disable this feature, you can pass this extra boolean to the launching intent as "false".
 The default behavior is to enable the external stickers.

 **max-image-size**

-By default feather will resize the loaded image according to the device memory.
-If you want to change the maximum image size limit you can pass this key to the extra bundle.
-But keep in mind that the available memory for the current application is shared between your host application and the aviary editor, so don't use a too large image size otherwise the system will throw an OutOfMemoryError.
-If you're planning to enable the hi-res output too, I strongly suggest to set the preview image size as little as possible.
+By default, the Aviary editor will resize the loaded image according to the device memory.
+If you want to change the maximum image size limit, you can pass this key to the extra bundle.
+But keep in mind that the available memory for the current application is shared between your host application and the Aviary editor, so don't use too big an image size, otherwise the system will throw an OutOfMemoryError.
+If you're planning to enable the hi-res output as well, we strongly suggest that you set the preview image size to as small as possible.

 **output-hires-session-id**

-If you want to enable the high resolution image process, once FeatherActivity has completed ( but eventually also during its execution ), you need to pass a unique session id to the calling Intent.
-The session id string must be unique and must be 64 chars length
+If you want to enable the high resolution image processing, once FeatherActivity has completed (but eventually also during its execution), you need to pass a unique session id to the calling Intent.
+The session id string must be unique and must be 64 chars in length.

 **effect-enable-borders**

-By default most of the filters ( those in the effect tool ) come with additional borders.
-If you want to disable the default borders you can pass this extra with a boolean false value.
+By default, most of the filters (those in the Effects tool) come with additional borders.
+If you want to disable the default borders you can pass this extra with a boolean false value and it will turn off ALL borders.
 It is true by default.